Applicants to study

 - If we are under a duty to disclose your personal data to a third party in order to comply with any legal or regulatory request.

-When we share your personal data with a third party as set out above or as referred to within our Record of Processing Activities – Student Data (including applicants and alumni), in some cases, in particular to our use of Cloud based facilities including Box or in relation to overseas exchanges, these may involve a transfer of personal data to a recipient outside of the European Economic Area and located within a country that may not be viewed as having adequate data protection laws by the European Commission.
+When we share your personal data with a third party as set out above or as referred to within our Record of Processing Activities – Student Data (including applicants and alumni), in some cases, in particular to our use of Cloud based facilities (for instance Box used for file storage and Mailchimp used for communication) or in relation to overseas exchanges, these may involve a transfer of personal data to a recipient outside of the European Economic Area and located within a country that may not be viewed as having adequate data protection laws by the European Commission.
 All international transfers will be in accordance with applicable data protection laws including the GDPR.
 We will make sure that appropriate safeguards are in place to protect your information and your rights under privacy law and apply the same high standards of privacy and security wherever we process your data.

 Retention of your personal data